- PRODUCTS

 Municipalities might also lease or lend meters out to construction contractors who have received permits for a volume of water to be used for temporary projects.
 For example, businesses that receive permits to use hydrant water for tasks such as power washing, street cleaning, or other general construction, dust suppression, or irrigation uses, are typically required to report the amount of water used.

 Also, private businesses can take advantage of fire hydrant flow meters to track internal water usage in temporary or on-again/off-again applications downstream from their water-utility meter.
 Doing so makes it easy to provide a separate cost accounting of the volume of water associated with such special applications.
-The meter design is suitable for any potable or non-potable water application, but not for wastewater use.
+The meter design is suitable for any

 Special industry application uses not related to treated water flowing from a water utility could include withdrawals from surface water or groundwater sources for natural gas fracking applications.
 Even when not connected to a traditional hydrant fixture, these easy-to-install meters can make it easier to document the exact volume of water used under permitted allocations, instead of relying upon rough estimations based on tanker truck sizes.